King Otto of Greece

 Ludwig's Bavarian son might seem an odd choice for a kingship in Greece, but there are several main reasons he was chosen, and many more minor reasons that reflect the nature of compromise and contradiction in the diplomacy of the early 1800s.

-The main issue (for European leadership) was ending the chaotic infighting between Greek leaders after the last Ottoman forces (Egyptians) were pushed out of the Peloponnese, but also more importantly for them was preventing the igniting of a larger conflict in the Mediterranean.
+The main issue (for European leadership) was ending the chaotic infighting between Greek leaders after the last Ottoman troops (which were Egyptian forces) were pushed out of the Peloponnese, but also more importantly for them was preventing the igniting of a larger conflict in the Mediterranean.
 It was believed instability in Greece would inevitably bring in the actions of additional countries and consequently pull in the militaries of the three "Protecting Powers" all over again.

 During his rule, Otto provided for the building of schools and hospitals, some, such as the Athens Polytechnic University, are still in operation.

 He was finally deposed on Oct.
-23, 1862, and he and Queen Amalia returned to Bavaria.
+23, 1862, and he and Queen Amalia returned to Bavaria via the same transport he originally arrived with: aboard a British ship.
 (Otto was replaced by a Danish prince named Christian William Ferdinand Adolf George, born in Copenhagen.
 He was made King George I of Greece in 1863 by the Greek National Assembly.)

 In the five years before his death in Bavaria in 1867, Otto often wore the native Greek uniform reserved only for the Evzones.

 Create Amazon Business Account - save time and money on business purchases with competitive B2B prices and discounts

 Andros: The Little England of the Cyclades - AMAZON